CodeImprover/CodeImprover/README.md

 Start using it [now](https://github.com/marketplace?query=CodeImprover)

 ## CodeImprover Duplication GitHub App
-The GitHub app checks if the committe code contains a sequense of text that already exists anywhere in the repo.
+The GitHub app checks if the committed code contains a sequence of text that already exists anywhere in the repo.
-The behaviour of the app is extreamly flexible and can be configured in the [codeimprover.yaml configuration file](https://codeimprover.com/techref/codeimprover-config/).
+The behavior of the app is extremely flexible and can be configured  in the [codeimprover.yaml configuration file](https://codeimprover.com/techref/codeimprover-config/).

 **Configuration of duplication detection depends on programming language**
 You probably change the configuration to suit your programming language.